frederic-perez/AmE-dictionary/data/idioms.md

 __leg work__ :two::hammer:
 __legal eagle__ An especially clever, aggressive, or skillful attorney. _I might be considered something of a legal eagle now, but I had to work for years to get enough experience to build my reputation._
 __legend has it__
+__legit__ /ləˈdʒɪt/
 __lemon law__ :two: A law requiring an automobile manufacturer or dealer to replace, repair, or refund the cost of an automobile that proves to be defective after purchase.
 An American law that protects purchasers of faulty cars.
+__lemon__ Something that is worthless or much less valuable than one was led to believe. _It sounded like a good deal at the time, but this car he sold me is a total lemon!_
 __let (someone) loose (on something)__ To allow someone to do something as they please, without supervision or control.
 __let (someone) off the hook__ To pardon, release, or allow someone to escape from blame, responsibility, obligation, or difficulty.
 __let (the) perfect be the enemy of (the) good__ To allow the demand, desire, or insistence for perfection to decrease the chances of obtaining a good or favorable result in the end.
 (Usually used in the negative as an imperative.)